orsonteodoro/oiledmachine-overlay/README.md

 for additional comprehensive scans that scan again malware, and session replay and analytics keywords.

+Source code scans for unauthorized microphone and webcam use are currently not done but can be added via the bashrc with a grep on found die check.

 Additional packages with binary blobs or prebuilt packages may be modified with these extra scans.